5 Things Your School Should Add to Each Instagram PostApril 1, 2019

 To help you get your head around Instagram marketing for schools, we’ve put together a list of five must-haves for every single post.

-1. Filters and editing
+1. Photo editing

-Filters!
 Filters allow you to play around with colour, tone and saturation levels so that your image looks exactly how you want it to (and fits in perfectly with your feed).
 When you’re uploading a pic, simply select one of the filter options that pops up below.
 If you want to adjust the opacity of that filter, double tap on it to use the slider.

-Brightness and contrast.
 If you simply want to enhance an image a little, click the button that says ‘edit’ below your photo.
 This opens up a world of options, including brightness and contrast.
 It’s usually beneficial to slide these up (to the right) a little, giving your photo more intensity and making it stand out in feeds.

 2. Your location